Podcast 717 – Gardening Gardeners – Part 2

 Podcast 701 – Permaculture Smackdown 31 – Strategies for growing enough food to feed your family – Part 1

-Published a couple of weeks ago in Podcasts - 0 Comments
+Published 8 months ago in Podcasts - 0 Comments

 Paul, Liv, Beau and Samantha discuss strategies for growing enough food for a family, namely what to grow, how to not get overwhelmed and decide gardening is hard, livestock rearing, what to grow to make gardening fun and potentially profitable, if you don’t mind trading.
 Support the podcast on Patreon Show notes and discussion More […]